 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-First Semester BUSL 101 - Navigating Leadership and Business Professions 3 ENGL 101 - English Composition 3 ENGL 101 FMNT 118 - Intermediate Algebra or MATH 162 - Precalculus II For MATH 162: MATH 161 with a grade of "C" or better 3 Mathematics CIS 103 - Applied Computer Technology 3 Tech Comp ACCT 101 - Financial Accounting 4 Second Semester
+BUSL 101 - Navigating Leadership and Business Professions 3 credits ENGL 101 - English Composition I 3 credits ENGL 101 FNMT 118 - Intermediate Algebra or MATH 162 - Precalculus II For MATH 162: MATH 161 with a grade of "C" or better 3 credits Mathematics CIS 103 - Applied Computer Technology 3 credits Tech Comp ACCT 101 - Financial Accounting 4 credits

-ECON 181 - Principles of Economics (Macroeconomics) 3 MATH 161- Precalculus I or MATH 171 - Calculus I For MATH 161: FNMT 118 with a grade of "C" or better.
+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+ECON 181 - Principles of Economics (Macroeconomics) 3 credits MATH 161 - Precalculus I or MATH 171 - Calculus I For MATH 161:FNMT 118 with a grade of "C" or better.
 For MATH 171: MATH 162 with a grade of "C" or better.
-3/4 ACCT 102 - Managerial Accounting ACCT 101 with a grade of "C" or better 3 ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit MNGT 121 - Introduction to Business 3 Third Semester MNGT 141 - Principles of Management Pre- or Corequisite: MNGT 121 3 ECON 182 - Principles of Economics (Microeconomics) 3 MKTG 131 - Principles of Marketing Pre- or coreq: MNGT 121 3 ECON 112 - Statistics I FNMT 118 or MATH 118, or higher than FNMT 118 placement on placement test 4 HIST 121 - Global History I or HIST 122 - Global History II 3 Social Science American/Global Diversity Fourth Semester ECON 114 - Statistics II FIN 151 - Risk Management and Insurance MNGT 142 - Management Information Systems For ECON 114: ECON 112 For MNGT 142: MNGT 121 3 CHEM 101 - General Chemistry I or BIOL 106 - General Biology I or PHYS 111 - General Physics I or higher or For PHYS 111: MATH 162 or MATH 171 or placement 4 Natural Science BIOL 106 - General Biology I or 3 Natural Science Humanities BIOL 106 - General Biology I or PHYS 111 - General Physics I or higher or ENGL 115 - Public Speaking or placement
+3 or 4 credits ACCT 102 - Managerial Accounting ACCT 101 with a grade of "C" or better 3 credits

+ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 credits ENGL 102, Info Lit MNGT 121 - Introduction to Business 3 credits

+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+MNGT 141 - Principles of Management MNGT 121, may be taken concurrently 3 credits ECON 182 - Principles of Economics (Microeconomics) 3 credits MKTG 131 - Principles of Marketing MNGT 121, may be taken concurrently 3 credits ECON 112 - Statistics I FNMT 118 or MATH 118, or higher than FNMT 118 placement on placement test 4 credits HIST 121 - Global History I or HIST 122 - Global History II 3 credits Social Sciences, American/Global Diversity, Interpretive Studies, Writing Intensive

+Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
+ECON 114 - Statistics II or FIN 151 - Risk Management and Insurance or MNGT 142 - Management Information Systems For ECON 114 : ECON 112 For MNGT 142 : MNGT 121 3 credits CHEM 101 - General Chemistry I or BIOL 106 - General Biology I or PHYS 111 - General Physics I or higher For PHYS 111: MATH 162 or MATH 171 or placement 4 credits Natural Science ENGL 115 - Public Speaking or ENGL 117 - Group and Team Communication ENGL 101, which may be taken concurrently.
+3 credits Humanities ANTH 112 - Cultural Anthropology or GEOG 103 - Introduction to Human Geography 3 credits MNGT 262 - Business Law 3 credits

 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
-Students who wish to take courses that differ from the general education courses indicated above must consult with an advisor or counselor before registering.
-A more detailed explanation of the College's general education requirements appear at degree requirements.
+Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
+A more detailed explanation of the College's general education requirements is also available.

-The Division of Business and Technology, Room B2-22, 1700 Spring Garden Street, Philadelphia, PA 19130, Telephone (215) 751-8785; or the College Information Center (215)
+The Division of Business and Technology, Room B2-22, 1700 Spring Garden Street, Philadelphia, PA 19130, Telephone (215) 751-8414; or the College Information Center (215) 751-8010.